tapunict/System-Stats-By-Keylogger/README.md

         * Other
     + Overall time spent on each category of window :eyes:
     + Average time spent on each category of window :satellite:
-    + Average time spent writing on each category of window :calendar:
     + Overall time spent writing to the PC :computer:
     + Average time spent writing on a window :memo: